 Bloating can be helped

 Girls, I know bloating can be confidence-crushing and it is something that can affect us all.
-Try some of these basic bloating remedies to help, flatten your belly and get you feeling confident once again.
+Try some of these basic bloating remedies to help, flatten your belly and get you feeling confident and healthy once again.

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.